-One of the many things I enjoy about being a practitioner and Reiki teacher is witnessing how Reiki transforms the lives of so many people.
+One of the many things I enjoy about being a practitioner and Reiki Master teacher is witnessing how Reiki transforms the lives of so many people.

 I enjoy seeing those I am privileged to work with having their needs met.